 The typical bounce rate for landing pages is between 60-80% and that’s because 77% of these landing pages are homepages.
 So you want to create a unique landing page when you’re running unique campaigns.
 Landing pages should be super targeted so they help you convert better.

 For an ad campaign called ‘Ditch the Zero’, Olipop create a specific landing page that immediately highlighted the benefits of opting for Olipop instead of a Pepsi Zero.
 Since it was their first major campaign, they directed all traffic from their paid video and social media ads here.
 They also knew that people wanted to know how they are better and still recognize the brand.
 So it was a highly effective conversion tactic.
+Like Lulu game as a case study.

 Another instance is when you need to run a product ad.
 When a user clicks on an ad for a specific running shoe, they shouldn’t land on your shoe section.
 Instead, they should be taken directly to the product page of that running shoe.